rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 ## Deploying an ERC20 Token Contract
 This section deploys an ERC20 token contract (fungible token) on the Rootstock network.
 This contract is located at `src/Erc20Token.sol` file, it uses the script located at `script/Deploy.s.sol` for this operation.

-Run the following command, replacing `https://public-node.testnet.rsk.co` with either `rskTestnet` or `rskMainnet` rpc url if you have, depending on your desired deployment environment:
+Run the following command, replacing `https://public-node.testnet.rsk.co` with either `rskTestnet` or `rskMainnet` rpc url if you have the testnet and mainnet environments configured for your desired deployment environment, for this guide, we will use the public node url:

 ```bash
 forge script script/Deploy.s.sol --rpc-url https://public-node.testnet.rsk.co --broadcast --legacy